hsu022210/Snippets-backend/README.md

 - SQL injection protection
 - XSS protection

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 Copyright Notice
+## 📄 License

-**IMPORTANT**: This project is proprietary and confidential.
-This code, documentation, and all associated materials are protected by copyright and other intellectual property laws.
-This project should not be copied, distributed, modified, or used in any way without explicit written permission from the copyright holder.
-Any unauthorized use, reproduction, or distribution of this project may result in legal action.
+**Copyright Notice**: This project and its codebase are the intellectual property of Alec Hsu.
+This project should not be copied, reproduced, distributed, or used in any form without explicit written permission from the author.
+All rights are reserved.

+The code, design, and implementation are protected by copyright law.
+Unauthorized use, copying, or distribution of this project or any of its components is strictly prohibited and may result in legal action.

 ## 🆘 Support